htrajan/ht-drawsteel/Bestiary/Bugbear Channeler.md

 Trigger: The target takes non-fire damage.

 **Effect:** The channeler covers the target in thorns and halves the damage.
 If the damage was caused by a melee attack, the attacker takes 5 damage.

-**Catcher (Free Triggered Action)**

-Keywords: - Distance: Melee 1 Target: 1 size 1 creature or object Trigger: The target is force moved into a square adjacent to the channeler.
-Effect: The target is [[Grabbed|grabbed]] by the channeler.